klchambers/CI-Feb25-hackathon2/README.md

 - Django

 ## Credits
-- CoPilot within VSCode
+- CoPilot within VSCode for code creation and debugging
-- ChatGPT
+- ChatGPT for content creation
-- Leonardo AI
+- Leonardo AI for photos
+- pixabay.com for photos
--
+- unsplash.com for photos

 ## Ctrl+Alt+Date: our team!